Austin Creek State Recreation Area

 The park's rugged topography, with elevations ranging from 150-1500' in elevation, offers a sense of isolation from the accustomed sights and sounds of civilization.
 This wilderness area is home to a rich diversity of native animals and plants.
 The springtime wildflower displays include Douglas iris, Indian paint brush, buttercups, lupines, brodiaes, California poppies and shooting stars.
 The grasslands, chaparral, conifer, oak woodland and riparian habitats of Austin Creek SRA are home to a wild range of native animals including squirrel, deer, raccoon, fox, coyote, skunk, bobcat and an occasional black bear or mountain lion.
 Introduced species that are commonly seen include feral pigs and wild turkeys.
 Bird life in the park includes the colorful wood duck and the rare spotted owl.
 Other more frequently seen birds include great blue herons, ravens, black-shouldered kites, California quail, various woodpeckers, hawks and flycatchers.
 Several aquatic species live in Bullfrog pond including sunfish, black bass and bull frogs.
 Trout, salmon, newts and salamanders are found in the many streams.
 Licensed anglers may fish Bullfrog Pond, but all streams are closed to fishing to protect important spawning habitat.

-There is currently no fire ban for any campsites in Austin Creek State Recreation Area.
+There is currently a fire ban for any campsites in Austin Creek State Recreation Area due to high fire danger.

 The backcountry campsites are closed due to a slide that occurred over the Thanksgiving weekend.